 Tech evolves at an incredibly rapid pace.
-Uncover what the vendor does to stay ahead of the competition.
+Ask questions that will uncover what the vendor does to stay ahead of the competition.

-- ► How is funding allocated to R&D? - What's scheduled on the product roadmap for the next year? - What does the update schedule look like? - How often are updates released? - What programs are in place to inform customers of product updates? - What programs enable users to provide direct product feedback?
+- How is funding allocated to R&D? - What's scheduled on the product roadmap for the next year? - What does the update schedule look like? - How often are updates released? - What programs are in place to inform customers of product updates? - What programs enable users to provide direct product feedback? - Do you have any events where new products are launched?